-A speech by Prime Minister Morgan Tsvangirai of Zimbabwe suggests that he might be acquiring the rhetorical skills of his near nemesis and partner in the unity government, President Robert Mugabe.
-Dullness.
+A Morgan Tsvangirai speech in Zimbabwe suggests that he might have acquired the rhetorical skills of his near nemesis and partner in the unity government, President Robert Mugabe.
+Yes, it’s dull.

 Robert Mugabe’s speeches are prone to long-winded elaborations regaling his audience with plots and schemes.
-And of late they have become positively dull speeches.
+And of late, a Mugabe speech is a yawn.
 And this trait seems to be catching.
+A Morgan Tsvangirai speech is also achingly dull.

 In his latest speech marking the occasion of the 2012 Zimbabwe census the Prime Minister’s speech was nearly impenetrable.
 Perhaps it was meant to be?
 His introduction noted the demographic changes going on in Southern Africa, before his speech turned to: